-The requirements described in this section are reproduced from the Vanderbilt University Graduate School Catalog (see "Biostatistics" under "Programs of Study"), which also provides detailed course descriptions (see "Biostatistics" under "Courses by Subject Areas").
+Official degree requirements are provided in the Vanderbilt University Graduate School Catalog (see "Biostatistics" under "Programs of Study"), which also provides detailed course descriptions (see "Biostatistics" under "Courses by Subject Areas").
+This section is for information only.

 REQUIREMENTS FOR THE DOCTOR OF PHILOSOPHY